tloanPhytec/meta-example/README.md

-# Branch am64-kirkstone-wks
+# Branch am64-scarthgap-dataPartition

 This branch serves as a reference for defining a custom MACHINE that inherits everything from PHYTEC's provided BSPs, and adding a custom kickstart file (.wks) that sets up an additional "data" partition to the generated .wic image yocto creates.

-This was tested with the phyCORE-AM64x's BSP PD23.2.1
+This was tested with BSP-Yocto-Ampliphy-AM64x-PD24.1.0

 In order to evaluate this on your phyCORE-AM64x Development Kit: